Panthera spelaea: Description

+P. spelaea had a relatively longer and narrower muzzle compared to that of the extant lion, with the zygomatic region being strongly arched, with the carnassial teeth having differences in cusp morphology (displaying preparastyles).
+Like modern lions, females were smaller than males.
+Compared to the earlier P. (spelaea) fossilis, Late Pleistocene P. spelaea spelaea differs (in addition to previously mentioned size differences) in having larger incisor teeth, more narrow and flattened canines, as well narrower upper and lower third and fourth premolars, which display some differences in cusp morphology, with the lower first molar being narrower and more elongate.
+The orbits (eye sockets) of P. spelaea spelaea are also relatively larger and muzzle marginally narrower compared to P. (spelaea) fossilis, with the nasal region also being proportionally narrower, while the postorbital and mastoid regions of the skull are wider, with the tympanic bullae being more inflated.

 In 2016, hair found near the Maly Anyuy River was identified as cave lion hair through DNA analysis.
 Comparison with hair of a modern lion revealed that cave lion hair was probably similar in colour as that of the modern lion, though slightly lighter.
 In addition, the cave lion is thought to have had a very thick and dense undercoat comprising closed and compressed yellowish-to-white wavy downy hair with a smaller mass of darker-coloured guard hairs, possibly an adaptation to the Ice Age climate.
+While juveniles fur coat colour was yellowish, adult cave lions are suggested to have had grey fur.

 Distribution and habitat

-P. spelaea formed a contiguous population from Europe to Alaska over the Bering land bridge, across the range of the mammoth steppe.
-It was widely distributed from the Iberian Peninsula, Southeast Europe, Great Britain, Central Europe, the East European Plain, and across most of northern Eurasia into Canada and Alaska.
-The oldest known fossils were excavated in northeastern Yakutia and were radiocarbon dated at 62,400 years old.
-The youngest known fossils are dated 11,925 years old and originated near Fairbanks, Alaska.

-Phalanx bones excavated in Spain's La Garma cave complex were radiocarbon dated to 14,300–14,000 years old.